 Will you still provide education services?

-Northeast Metro Intermediary School District 916 is planning to provide distance learning.
-We anticipate that will begin Monday, March 30.
+Yes.
+Northeast Metro Intermediary School District 916 distance learning services as a part of our IOP program began on Monday, March 30.
 The most current information from District 916 can be found here: 916schools.org/news/monitor-corona-virus-covid-19.

 If a patient drops out of the IOP or cancels other services, how will insurance work?

 Please direct any insurance questions to your insurance company.
 Given the extraordinary circumstances, we anticipate unique solutions.